 Pupils in the Trinity Centre are effectively in isolation and therefore have an isolated lunch.
 Their lunch break takes place during Lesson 4.
-They have time outside on the learning deck and then return to the Trinity Centre to eat a packed lunch.
+When it is feasible we may provide them with the opportunity to have a short time outside on the learning deck and then return to the Trinity Centre to eat a packed lunch.
 When the rest of school is on lunch break, They have lesson 4.